xuyouze/MyNotes/BatchNormalization.md

   * dramatically accelerates the training of deep neural nets
   * has a beneficial effect on the gradient flow through the network through the network, by reducing the dependence of gradients on the scale of parameters or their initial values.
   * allow us to use much higher learning rates without the risk of divergence.
-  * it regularizes the model and reduces the need for Dropout.
+  * it regularizes the model and reduces the need for Dropout.
-  * and BN can also make it possible to use saturating nonlinearities such as Sigmoid by preventing the network from getting stuck in the saturated modes.
+  * and BN can also make it possible to use saturating nonlinearities such as Sigmoid by preventing the network from getting stuck in the saturated modes.
   * when apply it to the GoogLeNet, show that match its performance using only 7% of the training steps, and can further exceed its accuracy by a substantial margin(train **_faster_** and achieve **_higher accuracy_** )
   * the learned affine transform applied to these normalized activations allows the BN transform to represent the identity transformation and preserves the network **_capacity_**.